-- (II) If allergic, allergen avoidance or desensititzation has been successful. - (III) Spirometry demonstrates adequate reserve (FVC and FEV1 greater or equal to 90 percent) and no bronchodilator response measured off all bronchodilators on the day of testing. - (IV) Normal or negative response (less than 20% decline in FEV1) to provocative challenge using cold air, exercise (12 METS), or methacholine.
-(PC20 greater than 8 is considered normal, as response at dose greater than 8mg might not be clinically significant. - (V) Challenge testing shall be performed off all antiinflammatory medications for 4 weeks preceding the test and off all bronchodilators on the day of testing. - (B) Category B medical conditions shall include the following: - (i) Pulmonary resection surgery, chest wall surgery, and Pneumothorax. - (ii) Pleural effusion. - (iii) Fibrothorax, chest wall deformity, and diaphragm abnormalities. - (iv) Interstitial lung disease. - (v) Pulmonary vascular diseases or history of pulmonary embolism. - (vi) Bronchiectasis. - (vii) Infectious diseases of the lung or pleural space. - (viii) Cystic fibrosis. - (ix) Central or obstructive apnea. - (x) Any other pulmonary condition that may result in a person not being able to safely perform essential job functions.
+- (III) The candidate's asthma has not required systemic corticosteroids, emergency room treatment, or hospital admission in the past 2 years. - (IV) If allergic, allergen avoidance or desensitization has been successful. - (V) Spirometry demonstrates adequate reserve (FVC and FEV1 greater or equal to 90 percent) and no bronchodilator response measured off all bronchodilators on the day of testing. - (VI) Normal or negative response to provocative challenge testing [e.g., cold air, exercise (12 METS), methacholine (PC20 greater than 8 is considered normal, as response at dose greater than 8 mg/ml might not be clinically significant), histamine, mannitol, or hypertonic saline, or negative response to exercise challenge. - (VII) Challenge testing shall be performed off all anti-inflammatory medications (e.g., inhaled or oral steroids or leukotriene receptor antagonists) for 4 weeks preceding the test, off all antihistamines (e.g., oral allergy medications) for 1 week, and off all bronchodilators on the day of testing. - (viii) Lung transplant. - (ix) Obstructive sleep apnea with excessive daytime sleepiness, unless all the following criteria are met: - (I) Successful treatment. - (II) Documentation of CPAP compliance, sleep study with an oral appliance, or of sleep study after surgery. - (III) No excessive daytime sleepiness with treatment. - (x) Any other pulmonary condition that results in the candidate not being able to safely perform essential job functions. - (B) Category B medical conditions shall include the following: - (i) Pulmonary resection surgery, chest wall surgery, or pneumothorax. - (ii) Pleural effusion. - (iii) Fibrothorax, chest wall deformity, or diaphragm abnormalities.

+- (iv) Interstitial lung disease.

+- (v) Pulmonary vascular diseases or history of pulmonary embolism.

+- (vi) Bronchiectasis.

+- (vii) Infectious diseases of the lung or pleural space.

+- (viii) Cystic fibrosis.

+- (ix) Central or obstructive apnea.

+- (x) Any other pulmonary condition that may result in a person not being able to safely perform essential job functions.

-(8) Heart.
+- (8) Heart.